fabaff/shop/docs/index.rst

 Welcome to Shop's documentation!
 ================================

 This is the documentation of the genesi of a web shop.
+It describes the taken steps and the features.
+The code is not production-ready but shows at various locations different way to do things.

 Contents: